 The larger the value of SNR, the easier the DSO will be to see against the background sky.
-I have set the lower limit for detection at SNR=1.02, which is a rule of thumb that I remember from an old episode of the PBS science show Connections.
+The lower limit for detection I have set at SNR=1.02, which is a rule of thumb that I remember from an old episode of the PBS science show "Connections".
 Therefore if the calculated SNR is less than 1.02, the DSO will in theory not be visible with the human eye through my selected telescope-filter setup in the particular LP conditions simulated.
-To get a general feel for how my results were going to turn out, I first considered just one representative filter from each filter category which are included here.
+To get a general feel for how my results were going to turn out, I first considered just one representative filter from each filter category: